grpc/proposal/A26-grpclb-selection.md

 ## Proposal

-C core will promote its existing channel arg that configures the DNS resolver to fetch SRV records to "stable".
+C core will continue to provide its channel arg that configures the DNS resolver to fetch SRV records.

 In Go and Java, the default DNS resolver will not fetch SRV records.
 However, when gRPCLB is imported, it will override the default DNS resolver with a